The best time to visit Venice. When is that? Spring? Autumn? or maybe winter is the best time to come to the floating city?

 Well, it all depends on what you want.
 Here’s the whole year, month by month.
 What to expect in terms of weather and crowds.
 What’s going on in Venice and what you should know to be able to plan your trip in the best way.
 So here it is; Venice month by month.

-This is the best time to go to Venice.
+This is the best time visit Venice.
 It’s cold, it’s windy and it’s rainy… But you have the city all to your self, and that is something rare and extraordinary.
 After the 6th of the month, the lines to the different attractions disappear.
 It’s as at the beginning of December.
 And you can find lots of hotel- and flight deals.

 You still have to be prepared for High tides, but the worst months are October to December.
 It’s also the time for the existential experiences, looking out over the grey water that disappears into the fog.
 Standing at the end of Campo Santa Margherita and not being able to see the other side… And walking over San Marco all alone.